Understanding KraneShares Trust KraneShares CSI China Internet ETF's Unusual Options Activity | Benzinga

 Understanding KraneShares Trust KraneShares CSI China Internet ETF's Unusual Options Activity

-On Friday, shares of KraneShares Trust KraneShares CSI China Internet ETF (NYSE:KWEB) saw unusual options activity.
-After the option alert, the stock price moved down to $48.51.
+Shares of KraneShares Trust KraneShares CSI China Internet ETF (NYSE:KWEB) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $50.62.

 - Sentiment: BEARISH